-This DIY Homework Station creation idea is thanks to donations of supplies and may include affiliate links which will help combat the cost of the rest of the supplies we purchased.
+This DIY Homework Station creation idea is thanks to donations of supplies.
+As an Amazon Associate, I earn from qualifying purchases at no cost to you.
 As always our designs and opinions are our own.

 Well, school has been in session now for a few months.
 And if your house is like mine, you are probably getting a bit tired of all the school papers scattered throughout your house.
 Or how about the frustration of trying to find the missing homework, or that paper you were supposed to sign…oh…like last week?

 And what’s worse, the kids always have homework, and that homework ends up scattered all over the dining table and then there is no where to eat.

 Our solution was to get an organized homework station set up.
 A centralized and designated spot in the house where:

 - Keep track of papers sent home from school

 - Keep track of papers that need to be signed

 - Organize Month long papers to record homework assignments on

 - Keep Homework organized so no more “your child is missing XYZ homework”